British New Wave

-The British New Wave is a style of films released in Great Britain between 1959 and 1963.
+The British New Wave is a style of films released in the United Kingdom between 1959 and 1963.
 The label is a translation of Nouvelle Vague, the French term first applied to the films of François Truffaut and Jean-Luc Godard, among others.

 Stylistic characteristics

 The British New Wave was characterised by many of the same stylistic and thematic conventions as the French New Wave.
 Usually in black and white, these films had a spontaneous quality, often shot in a pseudo-documentary (or cinéma vérité) style on real locations and with real people rather than extras, apparently capturing life as it happens.

 There is considerable overlap between the New Wave and the angry young men, those artists in British theatre and film such as playwright John Osborne and director Tony Richardson, who challenged the social status quo.
 Their work drew attention to the reality of life for the working classes, especially in the North of England, often characterised as "It's grim up north".
 This particular type of drama, centred on class and the nitty-gritty of day-to-day life, was also known as kitchen sink realism.